MauricioOA/Mauricio/README.md

 **Organizer and Speaker (_August 2022 - December 2022_)**
 - I have organized and spoke at a summer camp hosted by the Department of Science and Engineering with the aim of in creasing young student's interest in the STEM field.
 I have delivered lectures on theoretical and experimental physics, highlighting their importance in our daily lives.
 I have received recognition for my valuable contribution to the event.

+### Human Exploration Rover Challenge
+**Team Leader (_August 2021 - December 2022_)**
+- Team leader during participation in the Human Exploration Rover Challenge, an internationally recognized competition hosted by NASA.
+The objective was to design and manufac ture a prototype lunar rover.

+## Achivements
+- Runner-up in collage crossfit tournament
+- Recognition for project at the university's technology demonstration